 Andrew was born in 1963.
 He was educated at The Catholic College in Preston and thereafter read for an LL.B.
-(Hons) and LL.M.
+(Hons) and LL.M (Employment Law and Industrial Relations).
 He studied at The College of Law in Chester and passed the Law Society Final Examinations in 1989.
 Andrew was admitted as a solicitor in 1991 and called to The Bar- Middle Temple in 2013.He joined Chambers in 2013.

 Andrew was appointed a Deputy District Judge in 2001 and regularly sits at the main Court Centres on the Northern Circuit including Liverpool and Manchester dealing with all areas of civil litigation.